redux-json-api/redux-json-api/docs/apis/readEndpoint.md

 }

-export default connect()(Tasks);
+export default connect(mapStateToProps)(Tasks);
 ```
+_Note: in this example we use the `react-redux` `connect` to get tasks from our redux state:_

-When you have dispatched the `readEndpoint`method the reducer will run following actions:
+When you have dispatched the `readEndpoint`method the reducer will run following actions.

 __API_WILL_READ__
 _This tells us that the `redux-json-api` will now call your backend with the payload given in this case a simple call to `/tasks´._